-- Volt This gauge tells you how many volts the alternator is producing.
+- Volt This gauge tells how many volts the alternator is producing.
 During normal running, it should read 13-14 volts.
 Running a heater, shower or stereo amplifier will draw power from the alternator and possibly drop voltage below normal.
-If this occurs, the battery will not charge correctly. - Temp This tells you the temperature of the engine. - Oil Pressure This gauge tells you the status of the engine oil pressure.
+If this occurs, the battery will not charge correctly. - Temp This gauge tells the temperature of the coolant in the engine.